RheingoldRiver/river.me/content/blog/lua-hooks-system.md

     - mediawiki
     - lua
 summary: A system of hooks in Scribunto can be reasonable to use if you have a wikifarm with synced code that occasionally needs to be slightly modified on one or more wikis.
 I found the system more complicated than it was worth, but I'm documenting it here before I remove it.
+description: I document my system of using hooks in Scribunto before removing it from my wiki.
 ---

 ## Introduction